Cuba plunged into an island wide blackout as power grid fails

 “We have to say with all transparency that we had to paralyze all fundamental entities of the economy to provide a minimum of electricity to the population" he said.
 This has led to the closure of public schools until Monday and of all state enterprises and industries unless they provide “vital” services.

 Cuban officials have not indicated a timeline for when the power grid will be operational again.
-The massive blackout is a new low in a country that has already been dealing with a deepening economic crisis and widespread food shortages.
+The massive blackout is a new low in a country that has already been dealing with a deepening economic crisis, compounded by the US embargo and widespread food shortages.

 Copyright 2024 NPR